lightap/wlroots-0.19.0-rc3/docs/architecture.md

 application windows, tooltips, right-click menus, desktop panels, wallpapers, lock screens, on-screen keyboards, and so on.
-Each of these use-cases is fulfilled with a shell. wlroots supports xdg-shell for regular windows and popups, Xwayland for interoperability with X11 applications, layer-shell for desktop UI elements, and more.
+Each of these use-cases is fulfilled with a shell. wlroots supports xdg-shell for regular windows and popups, Xwayland for interoperability with RDP applications, layer-shell for desktop UI elements, and more.

 ### Other protocols